eternaldensity/Sandcastle-Builder/README.md

 - Furnace Multitasking description was wrong after buy
 - block gain/loss messages were not consistent with chips
 - Performance increase if you have all Glass Tools enabled for Tool Factory and can afford them
+- Redraw stuff when hiding Stats
+- Fiddled with Glass Saw a bit
+- Safety stuff

 ## 2.93
 - Shopping Assistant remembers your choice.
 (BTW it doesn't work for Bigger Buckets.
 But you probably already have that)